FahadAminShovon/nested-keys-union/README.md

 In this example, `NestedKeys` is used to obtain a union type `AllNestedKeys` representing all possible keys within the `exampleObject` structure.
 The resulting type `AllNestedKeys` can be used to ensure type safety when working with nested keys.

-## Type Details

-- `Primitive`: Represents the union type of string or number.
-- `PremitiveWithBoolean`: Represents the union type of Primitive or boolean.
-- `PrefixHelper`: Utility type for prefixing keys.

 ## Contribution